Matheus-Soares/b3-statement-export/README.md

 ---

 <div align="center">
-    <h1 align="center">[EN] Clear Statement Export</h1>
+    <h1 align="center">[EN] NuInvest Statement Export</h1>
-    A simple Chrome extension to convert to CSV the statement of Clear, a brazilian stockbroker.
+    A simple Chrome extension to convert to CSV the statement of NuInvest, a brazilian stockbroker.
 </div>

 ---